Just off the top of our head…

 - Offers more than one level of care on a single campus

 - Focuses on an active lifestyle

 - Is integrated into the community with an emphasis on giving back and being socially responsible.

 A Life Plan Community follows the definition of a CCRC as an age-restricted property that includes a combination of residential living, personal care and skilled nursing services available to residents all on one campus.
-Resident payment plans vary and include entrance fee and rental programs.
+Resident payment plans vary and include an entrance fee.